LALITAMITTAL18/EAISI-NHS/README.md

 - **Data Storytelling**: Develop compelling data visualizations and insights
 - **Model Evaluation**: Implement robust evaluation frameworks for continuous assessment (Input GH: Maybe already add something about a criteria such as minimizing false negatives)

+- Input GH: **Collaboration**: Ability to realize a ML project by working as a group (through understanding all roles that are included, learning to adopt roles, providing feedback to optimize, etc...).

 ---